operator-framework/enhancements/enhancements/automatic-resource-pruning.md

 and only one resource at a given point in time to determine whether or not the current prune task can remove a resource based on its specific data.

-Note that stategies will not be programmatically limited to being resource agnostic, but it will be a defined best practice to write strategies in such a way.
+Note that strategies will not be programmatically limited to being resource agnostic, but it will be a defined best practice to write strategies in such a way.
 One exception to this recommendation will be when the operator author wants to prune based on a cumulative value such as the summation of a field across multiple resources.
 The operator author must then be sure to add safe guards to the strategy to avoid unexpected behavior if used with an incompatible resource.